tgormly/streaming-02-multiple-processes/README.md

 1. Now hit CTRL a (both together) to select all of the destination file.
 1. Hit CTRL v (both together) to paste the content from your clipboard.

-Do a web search to find helpful videos on anything that seems confusing.
+Do a web search to find helpful videos on anything that seems confusing and share them in our discussion.

-## Reading Error Messages
+### Reading Error Messages

 Python has pretty helpful error messages.
 When you get an error, read them carefully.

 - What error do you get?
-- Can you tell what line it was executing when it failed?

-## Database Is Locked Error
+### Database Is Locked Error

 Do a web search on the sqlite3 'database is locked' error.

 - What do you learn?
 - Once a process fails, it crashes the main process and everything stops.

-## Deadlock
+### Deadlock

-Deadlock is a special kind of locking issue where a proces is waiting on a resource or process, that is waiting also.
+Deadlock is a special kind of locking issue where a process is waiting on a resource or process, that is waiting also.

 Rather than crashing, a system in deadlock may wait indefinitely, with no process able to move forward and make progress.

-## Learn More
+### Learn More

 Check out Wikipedia's article on deadlock and other sources to learn how to prevent and avoid locking issues in concurrent processes.